-Éder Sousa is an aerospace and data engineer at the RAND Corporation.
-His research interests are in acquisition of defense systems for the Air Force focusing in propulsion and hypersonic systems, space science and technology, machine learning and data science, and nuclear fusion energy.
+Éder Sousa (he/him) is an aerospace and data engineer at the RAND Corporation.
+His research interests are in acquisition of defense systems focusing in propulsion and hypersonic systems, space science, technology, and policy, machine learning and data science, and nuclear fusion energy.
 Sousa also researches the impact of automation and artificial inteligence in the labor force within RAND's Middle Class Pathways Center.

-Prior to joining RAND, he was a computational scientist at Engineering Research and Consulting Inc. at the Air Force Research Laboratory (Rocket lab) in Edwards AFB.
-There, he conducted multi-fluid modeling and simulations for advanced plasma propulsion concepts, and used machine learning algorithms to determine their best operating conditions.
+Prior to joining RAND, he was a computational scientist working at the Air Force Research Laboratory (Rocket lab) in Edwards AFB.

 Triezenberg, Bonnie L., Colby P. Steiner, Grant Johnson, Jonathan Cham, Éder Sousa, Moon Kim, and Mary Kate Adgie, Assessing the Impact of U.S. Air Force National Security Space Launch Acquisition Decisions: An Independent Analysis of the Global Heavy Lift Launch Market, RAND Corporation (RR-4251-AF), 2020